 - Objective of the RSPO: promoting the growth and use of sustainable oil palm products through credible global standards and engagement of stakeholders.

 - Companies who are members of the RSPO are required to abide by RSPO principles and guidelines.

 - The seat of the association is in Zurich, Switzerland, while the secretariat is currently based in Kuala Lumpur with a satellite office in Jakarta.

 - In November 2007, the RSPO launched a certification system, establishing a definition and criteria for certified sustainable palm oil.

 - We believe it is critical for consumers to support the RSPO’s efforts, and show consumer preference for products made by RSPO members, and ultimately demand certified sustainable palm oil.

 - Visit www.rspo.org to learn more about certified sustainable palm oil.

 If you are concerned about the effects of NON-sustainable palm oil production on orangutan habitat, we encourage you to:

 - Shop responsibly.
-Use this Palm Oil Shopping Guide when you go to the store.
+Use this Palm Oil Shopping App (available in Google Play or the App Store) when you go to the store.
 Support companies that have joined the Roundtable on Sustainable Palm Oil (RSPO).

 - Use your power as a consumer!